Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/quickstart/change_attack.md

 \
 **Try modifying the values of some `HG_` fields to extreme numbers and see the effects.**

-You can edit other fields, but the effect will probably just be breaking the attack or mis-aligning the animation from the windows.
+You can edit other fields, but the change will probably break the attack or misalign the animation windows.

 If you want to check what a field does, [search the official documentation](https://rivalsofaether.com/workshop/) (or later, search here on RivalsLib.com)

 ::: note

-Making your own attacks is a little harder than editing an attack, but not too complicated.
+Making your own attacks is slightly harder than editing an attack, but not too complicated.

 When it's time to make your first new attack, try Mawral's guides on [windows](https://ko-fi.com/post/RoA-Workshop-Guide-Explaining-Attack-Windows-M4M72XOMP)